Coneriys/apache4/docs/content/reference/routing-configuration/http/tls/tls-options.md

 ---
-title: "Traefik TLS Options Documentation"
+title: "apache4 TLS Options Documentation"
-description: "Learn how to configure the transport layer security (TLS) connection in Traefik Proxy.
+description: "Learn how to configure the transport layer security (TLS) connection in apache4 Proxy.
 Read the technical documentation."
 ---

 The TLS options allow one to configure some parameters of the TLS connection.